IPC Health Gambler's Help

 By using our website, you consent

 The following Terms and Conditions govern the use of Participate Hobsons Bay (“the site”).
-The software platform is owned by Harvest Digital Planning Pty Ltd (Harvest) and operated by us, Hobsons Bay City Council.
+The software platform is owned by Social Pinpoint Pty Ltd and operated by us, Hobsons Bay City Council.

 What are the conditions with a user’s account?